github/docs/content/code-security/security-advisories/global-security-advisories/about-the-github-advisory-database.md

 ### Unreviewed advisories

-Unreviewed advisories are security vulnerabilites that we publish automatically into the {% data variables.product.prodname_advisory_database %}, directly from the National Vulnerability Database feed.
+Unreviewed advisories are security vulnerabilities that we publish automatically into the {% data variables.product.prodname_advisory_database %}, directly from the National Vulnerability Database feed.

 {% data variables.product.prodname_dependabot %} doesn't create {% data variables.product.prodname_dependabot_alerts %} for unreviewed advisories as this type of advisory isn't checked for validity or completion.